Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Regular and modified palettes, ennemies of interest

+For regular foes, palette swap was prioritized.
+The idea was to be the less visible as possible.
+I've excluded the idea to merge close colors to free a color slot in the palette. it's too demanding because ALL tiles must be modified accordingly versus like 5-10% with a clever palette swap.

 - Puppet Warrior blue, gray, blue and red (+ horse) and orange **--> Palette swap and tileset editing**.
 Beware, the blue and red (+ horse) version of puppet master has a ton of dedicated tiles to edit compared to the other colors.

 ![](/Palettes/Puppet_Warrior_blue_Palette.png)